How to experience your best fundraising results this fall.

 - 2020 Registration 35% 2020 Internet Sales $3449.50

 - 2019 Registration 15% 2019 Internet Sales $4191.50

 - 2020 Registration 32% 2020 Internet Sales $10,947.00

 If you want to know how to do fundraisers online, the key is promotion and awareness.
 The first step is to educate the sponsor, and the second is for the sponsor to reach their group.
 Here are some tips:

 - Keep reminding sellers to register throughout the sale.
-Here are some common methods:
+Here are some standard methods: